glouppe/talk-kva-2025/talk.md

 Normalizing flows require invertible transformations, which becomes computationally prohibitive and architecturally limiting for high-dimensional problems.

-For this reason, as we scale up to account for more complexity and realism, we need to look for other types of deep generative models that can handle high-dimensional data.
+This is a big limitation, because as we increase resolution to account for smaller scale physics, the dimensionality of the problem increases rapidly.

+For this reason, stronger deep generative models are needed.
 Fortunately, the deep learning community has been very active in this area, with diffusion models taking the spotlight in recent years.

 ---